jacobaro/danalyze/README.md

 ## Dependencies

 Most of the underlying models run come from different packages.
-Make sure the following packages are installed for full funcitonality: lme4, MASS, rstanarm, survival, tidyverse, and timereg.
+Make sure the following packages are installed for full functionality: lme4, MASS, rstanarm, survival, tidyverse, and timereg.

 In addition, to run a Bayesian version of survival analysis it is necessary to install a development version of rstanarm.
 To do this run: